richarddubay/coe-training/lesson-5-server/lesson-5.8-testing/lesson.md

 Integration tests for routers.

-#### Github Actions
+#### Github Actions Chapter 2: The Integration

 Set up Github actions for server integration tests.

 **\*\*\*** Need to go back and add a lesson for adding Github actions for verifying our database and schema. **\*\*\***

-unit tests:
-jest
-jest-when
-controllers/handlers

 integration tests:
 supertest
 testcontainers
 responses and response codes and validation

-test reporters:
-jest-junit

-describe all tests
-nested describes
-"it should" ...
 make sure you test the response codes

-AAA Approach
-Arrange, Act, Assert

 Github Actions

 ## Homework

 - Continue to work on anything that we've already covered if needed.
-- Write any other tests you think you need.
+- Finish writing the tests for all of the models, routers, and controllers.